Theodosia Burr Shepherd: Horticulture

 The work of developing a new flower began with the identification of potentially interesting "sports" of a flower, each of which was carefully raised.
 Then, "When the flower goes to seed, she gathers the seeds, sows them, watches and tends the resulting plants till they fructify and in like manner gathers the seeds of this second generation and garners them for planting."
 In addition,"hybridizing is an intensely interesting part of Mrs. Shepherd's work.
 She carefully selects the flowers she wishes to cross, then takes upon the tip of a little camel hair brush some of the pollen of one flower and deposits it upon the pistil of the other flower."
 Such work involved "accurate, painstaking, patient and continuous labor".

 Shepherd was encouraged to consider hybridizing as a business by nurseryman Peter Henderson of New York, around 1881.
 By 1884, she had formed the Theodosia B. Shepherd Company in Ventura, California.
 By 1892, she was cultivating 8 acres of gardens, which included a hedge of heliotrope 400 ft long, and selling seeds nationally and internationally.
 The business published an annual retail catalogue as well as two lists for wholesalers.
 The company was incorporated in 1902.

 The seed and bulb business that Theodosia established is considered to be the foundation of California’s seed industry.

 In addition to growing and hybrizing flowers and running a company, Theodosia wrote and lectured about plants and flowers.
 She encouraged other women to make horticulture a profession by growing flowers and selling seeds.

 She was seen as an exemplar for women in the profession.

-She was favorably compared to Luther Burbank of Santa Rosa, California, a hybridizer of vegetables and fruits.
-She was sometimes called "The Female Burbank" or "The Pioneer Seed-grower".
+Shepherd was favorably compared to Luther Burbank, a hybridizer of vegetables and fruits, and was sometimes called "The Female Burbank" or "The Pioneer Seed-grower".

 Her gardens were considered "to have put Ventura on the map".